A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: DL-Based Signal Detection in IRS

 \section{DL-Based Signal Detection in IRS}

-The signal detection comprises mapping the received symbols under the effect of channel and beamformers to transmit symbols (Fig.~\ref{fig_SD_CE}).
-To leverage DL for signal detection, \cite{irs_DL_detection} devised a multi-layer perceptron (MLP) for mapping the channel and reflecting beamformer effected data symbols to the transmit symbols.
+To leverage DL for signal detection, \cite{irs_DL_detection} devised a multi-layer perceptron (MLP) for mapping the channel and reflecting beamformer data symbols to the transmit symbols.
 The MLP is a feedforward neural network (NN) composed of multiple hidden layers.
-The framework in \cite{irs_DL_detection} uses three fully connected layers.
-Once the MLP is trained on a dataset composed of received-transmitted data symbols, each user feeds the learning model with the block of received symbols.
-These blocks account for the effect of channel and beamformers.
+The framework in \cite{irs_DL_detection} uses three fully connected layers. {Once the MLP is trained on a dataset composed of received-transmitted data symbols for Rayleigh fading channels, each user feeds the learning model with the block of received symbols.} These blocks account for the effect of channel and beamformers.
 Then, MLP yields the estimated transmit symbols.

-A major advantage of this approach is its simplicity that the learning model estimates the data symbols directly, without a prior stage for channel estimation.
-Thus, this method is helpful reducing the cost of channel acquisition.
+A major advantage of this approach is its simplicity in that the learning model estimates the data symbols directly, without a prior stage for channel estimation.
+Thus, this method is helpful in reducing the cost of channel acquisition.
 In~\cite{irs_DL_detection}, a bit-error-rate (BER) analysis has shown that the DL-based IRS signal detection (DeepIRS) provides better BER than the minimum mean-squared-error (MMSE) and close performance to the maximum likelihood estimator.
 However, a few challenges remain to achieve a reliable performance.
-The training data should be collected under several channel conditions and different beamformer configurations so that the trained model learns the environment well and reflects the accurate performance in different scenarios.
+The training data should be collected under several channel conditions and different beamformer configurations so that the trained model learns the environment well and reflects accurate performance in different scenarios.
 This is a particularly challenging task because it requires collection of the training data for different user locations.
-As a result, DL-based signal detection demands huge training dataset collected at different channel conditions.
-In order to provide reliable feature representation and mapping for this dataset, wider and deeper NN architectures are needed.
-Further, this approach still requires optimizing the beamformers so that the IRS effectively reflects the received signal to the users.
+In conclusion, DL-based signal detection is helpful for bypassing the channel estimation stage.
+However, this may require huge training datasets collected under different channel conditions.
+An alternative is to consider estimating the wireless channel via DL, as discussed in the next section.